-For example, a court might look to any legislative findings accompanying the individual responsibility requirement.
+For example, a court might look to any legislative findings accompanying the minimum essential coverage requirement.
 Notably, Congress found that

-[t]he [individual responsibility] requirement regulates activity that is commercial and economic in nature: economic and financial decisions about how and when health care is paid for, and when health insurance is purchased.
+[t]he [minimum essential coverage] requirement regulates activity that is commercial and economic in nature: economic and financial decisions about how and when health care is paid for, and when health insurance is purchased.